exonum/exonum-doc/src/architecture/transactions.md

 The transaction implementation is then looked up using the `(service_id, message_id)` type identifier.

-If the transaction is absent in the blockchain, the `raw_from_buffer` method then checks that the byte array constituting the transaction message contains the author’s public key and signature and that the signature corresponds to the indicated public key.
+If the transaction is absent in the blockchain, the `SignedMessage::from_raw_buffer` method then checks that the byte array constituting the transaction message contains the author’s public key and signature and that the signature corresponds to the indicated public key.

-Next, if `raw_from_buffer` is successful, the byte array is converted into a `SignedMessage` structure.
+Next, if `SignedMessage::from_raw_buffer` is successful, the byte array is converted into a `SignedMessage` structure.
 This structure contains all the fields of the message in the deserialized form, except for the message payload which is still presented as a byte array.
 This structure helps us avoid verifying the signature repeatedly during the next steps, as every `SignedMessage` is guaranteed to contain the correct signature.

-The `SignedMessage` is then passed to the `deserialize` method, which can deserialize the message body and convert the `SignedMessage` into the `Message` structure. `Message` contains both the `SignedMessage` and the deserialized payload.
+The `SignedMessage` is then passed to the `deserialize` method, which can deserialize the message body and convert the `SignedMessage` into the `Signed<T>` structure. `Signed<T>` contains both the `SignedMessage` and the deserialized payload.

-Finally, the `Message` is passed to the `handle` method, which concludes the transaction processing mechanism.
+Finally, the `Signed<T>` is passed to the `NodeHandler::handle_message` method, which concludes the transaction processing mechanism.

 If the verification is successful, the transaction is added to the pool of unconfirmed transactions; otherwise, it is discarded, and the following